 We all know the early timing of Easter made everything feel rushed.
 We weren't able to take a lot of extra photos of the Easter collection.
 Even though the majority of the designs are sold out, we still wanted to share a few favorite shots that we captured of some of the designs.

-Before we start cleaning up the studio to get ready to start designing our next collection, we pulled out the materials for the egg dioramas that we created for our seasonal how-to project for Polyform last month.
+Before we start cleaning up the studio to get ready to start designing our next collection, we pulled out the materials for the egg dioramas that we created for our Holiday how-to project for Polyform last month.
 We had such a fun time making them we just had to jump back into it and create another one.
 This time around we created a sweet little white bunny surrounded with yummy carrots in a field of greens.

 With Easter only a week away and having all our Spring orders shipped out and arriving to everyone this week.
 We can now focus on celebrating this week.

 So we thought we would start with a post about one of our personal favorite Easter ornament designs...
 Our Swirly Bunny!
 He has been apart of our Easter/Spring collections for the past five years.
 You just can't celebrate Easter or Spring without thinking of bunnies.
 So when we decided to included a Spring collection into our Swirly family we worked on many different ideas for creating the perfect swirly bunny and the outcome was this swirling coil approach that won our hearts as well as many of yours.

 We always enjoy swirling this bunny each year and switching up the colors and designs.